Laura Vicuña: Beatification process

 The Salesian Sisters of Don Bosco started Laura's canonization process in the 1950s.
 The congregation commended that duty to the nun Cecilia Genghini, who spent many years collecting information about Laura's life.
 But she did not see the completion of her work; she died the same year the process began.

 One incentive for the congregation was the beatification of Dominic Savio (March 5, 1950) and the canonization of Maria Goretti (June 24, 1950).
 The progress began in the city of Viedma.
 But Laura could not be considered a martyr, and because of her young age there was not much hope for her beatification.
 Nevertheless, in 1981 the application process was completed by the congregation, and on June 5, 1986, she was declared Venerable.

 Every candidate for beatification, except in the case of martyrs, must be shown to have obtained a miracle from God when their prayers were invoked.
 In Laura's case, the requisite miracle concerned the nun Ofelia del Carmen Lobos Arellano.
 In August 1955, doctors told Sister Ofelia that she would die of lung cancer in a few months, but when she confidently invoked Laura's prayers, the disease disappeared.
 September 3, 1988, saw Laura's beatification by Pope John Paul II.
-Her feastday is celebrated on January 22.
+Her feast day is celebrated on 22 January.

-In the 2004 edition of the Roman Martyrology, Laura is listed under 22 January with the citation: 'Born in the city of Santiago, Chile, and a pupil of the Institute of Mary Help of Christians; for the conversion of her mother, she made an oblation of her life to God at the age of 13'.
+In the 2004 edition of the Roman Martyrology, Laura is listed under 22 January with the citation: "Born in the city of Santiago, Chile, and a pupil of the Institute of Mary Help of Christians; for the conversion of her mother, she made an oblation of her life to God at the age of 13".